Our belief about taxpayers

 Taxpayers who know their tax obligations will be more responsible for their tax matters.
 IRAS seeks to understand taxpayers’ needs so as to provide excellent and timely service through various channels and service initiatives, enabling taxpayers to fulfil their tax obligations with ease.

 While most taxpayers are generally compliant, there may be a small group who are non-compliant.
-For the latter, IRAS will put in place strong deterrent measures which are effective, calibrated and timely to ensure such taxpayers pay their fair share of taxes.
+IRAS will put in place strong deterrent measures which are effective, calibrated and timely to ensure non-compliant taxpayers pay their fair share of taxes.
 This will maintain society’s confidence in the fairness and sustainability of Singapore’s tax system.

 IRAS is committed to building a community which believes in taxpaying as a shared social responsibility.
 Working alongside our partners and stakeholders, we aim to inculcate strong taxpaying values in the community

-IRAS adopts a risk-based approach in carrying out compliance actions.
-We identify and prioritise key compliance risks and develop programmes to address these risks.
+IRAS adopts a risk-based approach to compliance.
+We identify and prioritise key compliance risks and develop targeted programmes to address them.

-IRAS also aims to foster an environment of voluntary compliance by sharing our compliance focus areas for the year.
-Taxpayers can benefit from understanding these main compliance issues and what IRAS is doing to address these.
+IRAS promotes voluntary compliance by sharing our key compliance focus areas for the year.
+This helps taxpayers understand the main compliance issues and what IRAS is doing to address them.

 General Compliance Focus Areas